Quick Links

 Transition Project

-SEN Transition
+SEND Transition

-During the early part of the summer term of Year 6, the Ashcombe SENCo will visit primary school SENCos to discuss students on the SEN register and the type of support they may need.
-At these meetings, we would discuss what support a student may need in class to help them access learning and what interventions they may have had at primary school.
-All students on the SEN register are discussed at these meetings.
-The SENCo also attends the Year 6 annual reviews of any students with EHCPs who are planning on attending The Ashcombe, to ensure targets for these students are appropriate for the transition to secondary school and also any specific information about support for these students can be transferred.
-This also gives these families and students a chance to meet the SENCo and put a face to a name.
+At these meetings we would discuss what support a student may need in class to help them access learning and what interventions they may have had at primary school.
+All students on the SEND register are discussed at these meetings.
+The SENDCo also attends the Year 6 annual reviews of any students with EHCPs who are planning on attending The Ashcombe, to ensure targets for these students are appropriate for the transition to secondary school and also any specific information about support for these students which can be transferred.
+This is also an opportunity for families and students to meet the SENDCo in person.